-My love for banana bread started in college with the best roommates ever!
+My love for chocolate chip banana bread started in college with the best roommates ever!
 There’s an inside joke surrounding this wonderful loaf but it’s one of those you had to be there type of moments that will live with me forever.
 Since my college days I have tried multiple iterations of this awesome bread and finally came up with what I believe is the best recipe out there.
 It is moist, fluffy and just the right amount of chocolate if that is your thing; if it’s not just leave them out.
-I think every family should have banana bread in their recipe book and I look forward to my family passing this down and hope yours does as well.
+I think every family should have a chocolate chip banana bread recipe in the family recipe book and I look forward to my family passing this down and hope yours does as well.

 Affiliate links are used for your convenience.
 If you make a purchase through my links I may receive a small commission.